 Zika virus transmission dynamics and mitigation strategies in Argentina, Colombia and Ecuador

-In response to the recent emergence of Zika virus in the Americas, and the health threat it poses to vulnerable populations, we are working with Canadian and Latin American partners on the project “Assessing ZIKV transmission dynamics and mitigation strategies: A multidisciplinary approach”, funded by the CIHR-IDRC Canada-Latin America and Caribbean Zika Virus Research Program.
-Our objective is to characterize the ecological transmission dynamics of ZIKV and design integrated ZIKV mitigation approaches.
-To attain this objective, we have two specific aims: (1) To characterize ZIKV vector populations, viral genetic diversity and ecological transmission dynamics in three different eco-epidemiological settings, and predict areas at risk for ZIKV transmission across the LAC region, and (2) to identify a range of integrated ZIKV intervention strategies and assess their predicted comparative effectiveness, economic impact and cost-effectiveness using a multiscale computer simulation model.
+In response to the recent emergence of Zika virus in the Americas, and the health threat that ZIKV and other arboviruses pose to vulnerable populations, we undertook a project from 2016-2020 with Canadian and Latin American partners on the project “Assessing ZIKV transmission dynamics and mitigation strategies: A multidisciplinary approach”, funded by the CIHR-IDRC Canada-Latin America and Caribbean Zika Virus Research Program.
+Our project aimed to characterize the ecological transmission dynamics of ZIKV and design integrated ZIKV mitigation approaches.
+To attain this objective, we had two specific aims: (1) To characterize ZIKV vector populations, viral genetic diversity and ecological transmission dynamics in three different eco-epidemiological settings, and predict areas at risk for ZIKV transmission across the LAC region, and (2) to identify a range of integrated ZIKV intervention strategies and assess their predicted comparative effectiveness, economic impact and cost-effectiveness using a multiscale computer simulation model.

 Improving maternal and child health in Ethiopia

 Ethiopia has one of the highest rates of maternal mortality among all countries in Africa and indeed worldwide.
 The causes of maternal death are largely preventable through early detection and management of complications, however underlying social causes of maternal mortality can cause delays in accessing maternal health care services.
-To identify barriers and solutions, we are working with partners in Ethiopia on a project funded by the IDRC-CIHR-GAC Innovating for Maternal and Child Health in Africa (IMCHA) program.
-We aim to evaluate the impact of community-based interventions on maternal healthcare service utilization and maternal and newborn health outcomes.
-Our study will focus on two intervention packages, namely improved maternity waiting areas and training of community and religious leaders, using a cluster-randomized controlled trial design in 24 primary health care units.
+To identify barriers and solutions, we worked with partners in Ethiopia on a project funded by the IDRC-CIHR-GAC Innovating for Maternal and Child Health in Africa (IMCHA) program, from 2015-2021.
+We aimed to evaluate the impact of community-based interventions on maternal healthcare service utilization and maternal and newborn health outcomes.
+Our study focused on two intervention packages, namely improved maternity waiting areas and training of community and religious leaders, using a cluster-randomized controlled trial design in 24 primary health care units.